jozsefcsiza/ESP32-INMP441-SPECTRUM/README.md

     #define I2S_SCK 14  // aka BCLK
     in the audio_reactive.h file to your desired pins.
 ESP32 dev board, the exact type doesn't matter.

 Any android devce with bluetooth.

 # SOFTWARE
 It is a visual studio project and you can easily copy the necessary files to your arduino ide project.

+-> Replace the #define LED_PIN 5 in the ESP32-INMP441-SPECTRUM.ino to your desired led pin.

 Spectrum analyzer matrix patterns source code and wiring by [Scott Marley](https://github.com/s-marley/ESP32-INMP441-Matrix-VU)